jcoreNL/docker-102-workshop/README.md

 As stated before, the application requires a MongoDB database to connect to.
 There is an image available, conveniently called `mongo`, that has all we need.
+To connect the containers to each other we have to make sure that they are in the same network.
+To do this, we first need to create a network

+    docker network create --name my-awesome-network

-We can start it as a forked process and name it so we can easily refer to it later:
+We can now start the mongo service as a forked process and name, because the name is used as the hostname for this container within the network:

-    docker run -d --name=mongodb mongo
+    docker run -d --net=my-awesome-network --name=mongodb mongo

+As you can see, we pass the name of our network when running the container.
 With the database up and running, we can now start our application.
-In order for it to connect to the database, we are going to use the `--link` argument.
+In order for it to connect to the database, we need to make sure that our app joins the same network.
 Furthermore, we are going to forward port 8080 to our localhost, as this is the port that the application is listening on.
 Execute the following command:

-    docker run -it -p 8080:8080 --link mongodb:mongo node/todo_app
+    docker run -it -p 8080:8080 --net=my-awesome-network node/todo_app

 If everything went correctly, you should be able to see it running on
 <http://localhost:8080>.
-The link option mapped the hostname mongo to
+The name option we used for starting mongo is also the hostname.
-the container mongodb.
 That means that inside our node/todo\_app container the url for the mongodb would be <http://mongodb/>.

-So, why does this work?
-The `--link` argument we gave upon starting the container links them together, allowing them to connect to each other on exposed ports.
-Apart from that, the NodeJS application still requires the address of the database, regardless of whether this is running inside a Docker container or somewhere else.
-The address is actually retrieved through an *environment variable* which is set when the container is started.
-In this particular example, it is `MONGO_PORT_27017_TCP_ADDR`, but this is specific for MongoDB.
-If you want to use another database, you will need to find out how to get its address.

 While we only linked two containers in this exercise, you could link any number you’d like.
 This method allows you to build a more complex infrastructure of containers that are able to connect to each other.
-As you might have guessed though, there is an easier way to achieve this than the manual linking performed here.
+As you might have guessed though, there is an easier way to achieve this than manually creating networks.

+NOTE: You may also see the option `--link` instead of creating a network to link two containers.
+But this feature is deprecated, and should not be used.

 ## Container orchestration with Compose